-Acknowledgements.-We thank Alex Altland, Hubert de Guise, Rajibul Islam, Nathaniel Johnston, Eduardo Martin-Martinez, Tobias Micklitz and Iosif Pinelis for helpful discussions and/or collaborations.
-This work received support from the National Science Foundation (QLCI grant OMA-2120757).
-N.Y.H. thanks Princeton, and S.M. thanks QuICS, for their hospitality during the formation of this paper.
+We thank Alex Altland, Hubert de Guise, Rajibul Islam, Nathaniel Johnston, Eduardo Martin-Martinez, Tobias Micklitz, and Iosif Pinelis for helpful discussions and/or collaborations.
+This work received support from the National Science Foundation (QLCI Grant No. OMA-2120757), the John Templeton Foundation (Award No. 62422), and the Vanier C.G.S.
+N.Y.H. thanks Princeton and S.M. thanks QuICS for their hospitality during the formation of this paper.

-Appendix A ANALYTIC EXPRESSIONS FOR STATE-COUNTING TERMS IN MICROCANONICAL SUBSPACES' PAGE CURVES
+APPENDIX A: ANALYTIC EXPRESSIONS FOR STATE-COUNTING TERMS IN MICROCANONICAL SUBSPACES' PAGE CURVES

 The Page curve (2) naturally splits into two terms, the state-counting term $[S(\langle \rho_A \rangle_S)]$ from Eq.
 (4)] and the interference term.
-The interference term is exponentially small in $N_B - N_A$.
-Thus, if $N_A \ll N_B$, the Page curve approximately equals the state-counting term.
+The interference term is exponentially small in $N_B - N_A$ .